iqtree/iqtree.github.io/doc/Tutorial.md

     >Mouse
     CTACCACACCCCAGGACTCAGCAGTGAT

->**TIP**: If you have raw sequences, you need to first apply alignment programs like [MAFFT](http://mafft.cbrc.jp/alignment/software/) or [ClustalW](http://www.clustal.org) to align the sequences, before feeding them into IQ-TREE.
+>**NOTE**: If you have raw sequences, you need to first apply alignment programs like [MAFFT](http://mafft.cbrc.jp/alignment/software/) or [ClustalW](http://www.clustal.org) to align the sequences, before feeding them into IQ-TREE.

 First running example
 ---------------------